imgly/vesdk-react-native/README.md

    **Please note that the `react-native-imglysdk` module manages both VideoEditor SDK as well as PhotoEditor SDK so you only need to add the Expo config plugin once even when using both SDKs.**

+3. From version `2.15.0` the iOS deployment target needs to be set to at least iOS 13.
+You can use the `expo-build-properties` config plugin for this.
+Please refer to the [official Expo docs](https://docs.expo.dev/versions/v45.0.0/sdk/build-properties/).

-3. The changes will be applied on `expo prebuild` or during the prebuild phase of `eas build`.
+4. The changes will be applied on `expo prebuild` or during the prebuild phase of `eas build`.

 For further information on how to integrate Expo config plugins please also refer to the official [docs](https://docs.expo.dev/guides/config-plugins/#using-a-plugin-in-your-app).